-The Group has made upfront payments to secure the right-of-use of various leasehold land, which are used as office space.
-These leasehold land are recognised within property, plant and equipment (Note 20).
+The Group has made upfront payments to secure the right-of-use of a leasehold land, which is used as office space.
+The leasehold land is recognised within property, plant and equipment (Note 20).
 The Group also makes annual lease payments for a leasehold land.
 The right-of-use of the land is classified as investment property (Note 19).